 Impulse Control Issues

 Is your teen on their phone constantly?
-If this frustrates you, you are not alone.
-Many depressed teens will use technology to escape or distract themselves from their feelings.
+If their screen time frustrates you, you are not alone.
+Many depressed adolescents will use technology to escape or distract themselves from their feelings.
 This can even evolve into an addiction as they become more dependent on the situation technology provides.

 Self-harm is a worrying symptom of a deeper mental health issue.
-Teens struggling with self-harm are usually struggling with deep depression and/or anxiety.
+Teens struggling with self-harm are usually struggling with deep depression and/or an anxiety disorder.
 They need immediate treatment.

 Changes From the Norm or Routine